wowowoxuan/buildserver/README.md

 # Build Server
-project 4 for 681
+project 4 for 681.
-platform: windows
+platform: windows.
+compiler: Visual Studio.
 using c# and .net frame work.
+How to use:
+uncompress the zip file and